rajatmodi62/OccludedActionBenchmark/README.md

 [Yogesh Singh Rawat](https://scholar.google.com.sg/citations?user=D_JvEcwAAAAJ&hl=en),

-This is the official implementation and dataset release for our **NeurIPS 2023 paper** "On Occlusions in Video Action Detection: Benchmark Datasets And Training Recipes".
+This is the official implementation and dataset release for our **NeurIPS 2023** paper titled: "On Occlusions in Video Action Detection: Benchmark Datasets And Training Recipes".

 ## GLOM: Hinton's Islands of agreement.